Hula-hoop (song): Background and composition

-Written and produced by Carl Brave, the song is the second collaboration with Noemi after "Makumba", which was included in the singer's digital and streaming re-release of her album Metamorfosi.
+Written and produced by Carl Brave, the song marks the second collaboration with Noemi after "Makumba", which was included in the singer's digital and streaming re-release of her album Metamorfosi.
 Noemi explained the decision to collaborate again:

 "In this past year, Carlo and I have formed a sincere relationship of artistic esteem and have become friends.
 It was natural for me to respond to his proposal to return to the studio.
 I think this great affinity and the fun we have when we are together is also evident from this new track.
 From the first guitar chords, you can tell it is our own piece.
 "Hula-hoop" has a sound that now sets us apart, hovering between the brightness of summer and the sophistication of certain sounds, like that of the marimba or guitars, that taste like summer.
 It was very nice to find ourselves in music as well."

 Interviewed by Andrea Laffranchi of Corriere della Sera, Carl Brave said that the song echoes the sounds of Claudia Mori's song "Non succederà più".